 but feel drained

 All it takes is a trigger of any level of intensity for the build up of dormant pain to activate and explode.
-Today, I am thankful to myself for finally getting to dig deep and truly recognize these emotions I’ve been keeping myself from feeling.
+Today, I am thankful to myself for finally digging deep and truly recognizing these emotions I’ve been keeping myself from feeling.
 Although I can barely open my eyes today, I can still see the beauty of the rawness that I am today.

 Baby, it doesn’t matter how much you’re

 overcast by shadows or how